Ramblurr/ts-enum-tools/README.md

 ### String Type Enums

-Declare a TypeScript enum and an interface that describes the values as a string.
+Declare a TypeScript enum using string values.
+Since these are not officialy supported in TypeScript yet, it is necessary to cast them as a type of 'any'.
+It's also advisable to declare an inteface mirroring the enum, that better describes the string or boolean output provided by some of the tools.

 ```
 // Declare a TypeScript enum using unique string values